 Journey into the Tatras, the highest range of the Carpathian Mountains.
 Stay in the resort town of Zakopane, famous for its wooden houses and winter sports.
+On arrival, join your Travel Director for an orientation of the city.
 Spend free time shopping for local specialties in the markets of Krupówki Street or ascend a nearby mountain for panoramic views across the Tatras into Slovakia.
-In the evening, enjoy a rousing Highlight Dinner accompanied by local Goral Highlander folklore entertainment.
+In the evening, enjoy a rousing Highlight Dinner accompanied by Goral Highlander folklore entertainment at a local restaurant.

 Reflect on Auschwitz then on to Wrocław, the Venice of Poland.

 Travelling past the birthplace of Pope John Paul II, your first stop will be the city of Oświęcim, better known throughout the world by its German name, Auschwitz.
-With a Local Expert, experience a moving visit to the memorial and museum of Auschwitz and a stop at Birkenau.
+With a local historian, experience a moving visit to the memorial and museum of Auschwitz and a stop at Birkenau.
 Travel along the Oder River to the city of Wrocław, known in Polish as Miasto Spotkań or the meeting place.
 During its long history, Wrocław has belonged to Poland, Bohemia, Austria, Prussia and Germany.
 See the brightly coloured facades of the noble mansions and the flower markets on the Plac Solny.
 Take in the Baroque splendour of the Rynek, and be introduced to Wrocław's cheeky gnomes.
-In the evening, perhaps take the opportunity to dine at one of Europe's oldest restaurants?

 Poznań, Cradle of the Polish nation.

-With a relaxed start to the day, perhaps join a Local Expert to ride a historic 1900s Breslauer tram?
+With a relaxed start to the day, perhaps join a Local Expert on an Optional Experience to ride a historic 1900s Breslauer tram?
+Drive out to Ostrów Tumski, known as Cathedral Island.
+It's considered as the birthplace of Poland in the 10th century and is a fascinating place of legend, often overlooked by other visitors.
 Journey to the region of Wielkopolska to meet a local resident of Poznań who knows every nook and cranny of the Old Town.
-After a pleasant walking tour, drive out to Ostrów Tumski, known as Cathedral Island.
-It's considered as the birthplace of Poland in the 10th century and is a fascinating place of legend, often overlooked by other visitors.
-Learn the secrets behind the St. Martin's croissant, a local delicacy of Poznan with a long-hold history, and enjoy a tasting.
+Learn the secrets behind the St. Martin's croissant, a local delicacy of Poznan with a special history, and enjoy a tasting.